 Coincidentally, Robert Benchley, the long-time friend of Dorothy Parker and Thorne Smith, appears as Wooley’s best friend, Dr. Dudley White.
 While the film credits Thorne Smith's The Passionate Witch as the source material, it bears scant resemblance to the book.

-I personally believe there are plenty of Thorne Smith-like elements in I Married A Witch than are usually acknowledged.
+I personally believe there are plenty of Thorne Smith-like elements in I Married A Witch than are usually not acknowledged.
 Take Jennifer's father, Daniel (Cecil Kellaway) for example.
 He is not in the book but he embodies the characteristics one might expect in a Thorne Smith novel; a warlock who gets so drunk he forgets the words to the spells he could easily use to escape jail or turn his jailer into a frog.

 Michael D Walker